rom-rb/rom-rb.org/source/4.0/learn/sql/associations.html.md

 title: Associations
 ---

 Relation schemas in SQL land can be used to define canonical associations.
-These definitions play important role in automatic mapping of aggregates in repositories.
+These definitions play important role in automatic mapping of aggregates.

 ## belongs_to (many-to-one)